Insurance verification workflow for treatment center admissions.

 Staff collect incomplete insurance details on the first call and have to restart later.

-Benefit checks are happening, but the family is left with weak next-step expectations.
+Benefit checks are happening, but the prospect is left with weak next-step expectations.

 Admissions cannot tell whether the hold-up is payer response, internal workflow, or note quality.